 Change will occur not only through policy reform, but also through improved implementation of existing programs for borrowers.
 This is a huge hurdle and there is much work to do.
 We will continue to provide examples of bureaucratic hurdles and suggestions for reform during the new year and beyond.
 We urge borrowers to share your stories and let us know your experiences.

-The election is over and it’s time to focus on providing relief for borrowers and improving the student aid programs to help promote more equal access to higher education.
-As we wrote in a recent post:
+The election is over and it’s time to focus on providing relief for borrowers and improving the student aid programs to help promote more equal access to higher education (see our recent post).